mykle1/MMM-Lunartic/README.md

 * `git clone https://github.com/mykle1/MMM-Lunartic` into the `~/MagicMirror/modules` directory.

-* cd into the MMM-Lunartic folder nd run npm install
+* cd into the MMM-Lunartic folder and run npm install

 * No API key needed!
 (It's my API) No kidding!